doublemix/combine-objects/README.md

 ## Purpose

-This library was inspired by dissatification working with `Object.assign` to combine deeply nested objects.
+This library was designed to simplify working with `Object.assign` to update parts of deeply nested objects, immutably.

 The goal is to simplify code like this: